 What are some of Lahey’s greatest areas of opportunity and what is the role of philanthropy?

 We have many areas of opportunity to build upon our considerable expertise.
 An area where we will continue to grow is radiation oncology, building on a history of excellence.
-We have plans to relocate and expand our current radiation oncology facilities into state-of-the art space, welcoming our patients and their families as well as our staff.
-We offer new services and treatment modalities to more and more patients living with diseases that need radiation oncology and their healing process will be enhanced by the environment in which we offer care.
+We have plans to relocate and expand our current radiation oncology facilities into a state-of-the art space, welcoming our patients and their families as well as our staff.
+We offer new services and treatment modalities to more and more patients living with diseases that need radiation oncology, and their healing process will be enhanced by the environment in which we offer care.

 Another area of opportunity is cardiovascular services; we have outstanding clinicians and nurses.
 When you’re a patient with a cardiovascular disease, you will touch so many different types of care providers.
 It’s important to think about it as a continuum and a holistic approach to cardiovascular care.
 Having the correct infrastructure to ensure that each patient receives the right treatment, at the right time, in the right place is essential to this continuum.
 There are also many great areas to focus on in neurology, including stroke care and rehabilitation.
 It’s almost impossible to do all this without philanthropy.
 We’re very grateful for the community giving to allow us to continue to excel.